NCIP/cadsr-cdecurate/db-sql/gf32649_README.txt

 The scripts need to be executed in the correct order for them to work.
 They are showed as below -

-Run with user SBREXT (note: there is no need to run the specs):
+Run with user SBREXT (note: there is no need to run the specs, just the bodies):

 SQL> @gf32649_SBREXT_GET_ROW_BODY.sql